Sridevi17j/personal_blog/src/pages/R Basics-3/index.md

 ![](./P12.png)
 ![](./P13.png)

 Let us finish this page with above commands.
-There are more basic commands, i will update in my next blog post.
+There are more and more commands, i will update in my next blog post.
 Stay Tuned!